 |Damage||Loss of sensitive private information, monetary loss, identity theft, possible malware infections.|

-"YOU ARE THE CHOSEN!", "Congratulations Walmart shopper!", "SPECIAL AWARD FROM OUR SPONSORS" are examples of scams using the same model as "Congratulations Samsung user!".
-Other popular ones include (but are not limited to): warnings that the visitors' device is infected and/or at risk, alerts that a piece of crucial software is missing and/or outdated, etc. The end goal of these scams is to generate revenue for their designers at user expense.
-This is achieved by pushing them to reveal their personal details, making monetary transactions, downloading/installing and/or purchasing nonoperational, untrustworthy or malicious content.
+"YOU ARE THE CHOSEN!", "Congratulations Walmart shopper!", and "SPECIAL AWARD FROM OUR SPONSORS" are examples of scams using an identical model to "Congratulations Samsung user!".
+Other popular models include warnings that the visitors' devices are infected and/or at risk, alerts that crucial software is missing and/or outdated, etc. The goal of these scams is to generate revenue for their designers at users' expense.
+This is achieved by encouraging them to reveal their personal details, making monetary transactions, downloading/installing and/or purchasing nonoperational, untrusted or malicious content.

 How did potentially unwanted applications install on my computer?

-PUAs proliferate through download/install setups of other programs.
-"Bundling" is the term used to define this deceptive marketing technique of pre-packing ordinary applications with unwanted or malicious software.
-Rushed download/installation processes (e.g. skipped steps and sections) - increases the risk of potential system infiltrations and infections.
+PUAs often proliferate through the download/install set-ups of other programs.
+"Bundling" is the term used to define this deceptive marketing technique of pre-packing normal applications with unwanted or malicious software.
+Rushing download/installation processes (e.g. skipping steps and sections) increases the risk of potential system infiltration and infections.
 Some of these apps have "official" download sites.
-When clicked, intrusive adverts can execute scripts to download/install PUAs without user permission.
+When clicked, intrusive ads can execute scripts to download/install PUAs without users' permission.

-It is important to research products to verify their legitimacy, prior to download/installation and/or purchase.
-Only official and verified download channels should be used.
-Sources like: P2P sharing networks (BitTorrent, eMule, Gnutella, etc.), free file-hosting websites and other third party downloaders - are considered to be untrustworthy and can offer likewise dubious content.
-Download/Installation processes should be treated with care.
-Therefore, it is recommended to read terms, study all available options, use the "Custom/Advanced" settings and decline downloading/installing supplementary apps, tools, features and so on.
-Intrusive ads usually appear legitimate and harmless, however they redirect to highly unreliable pages (e.g. gambling, pornography, adult-dating and others).
-Should users experience adverts/redirects of this type, it is strongly advised to eliminate all suspect applications and/or browser extensions/plug-ins.
-If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+It is important to research all products to verify their legitimacy, prior to download/installation and/or purchase.
+Use only official and verified download channels.
+Sources including P2P sharing networks (BitTorrent, eMule, Gnutella, etc.), free file-hosting websites and other third party downloaders are untrusted and offer likewise dubious content.
+Treat download/Installation processes with caution.
+Read the terms, study all available options, use the "Custom/Advanced" settings and decline download/installation of supplementary apps, tools, features and so on.
+Intrusive ads usually seem legitimate and harmless, however, they can redirect to highly dubious pages (e.g. gambling, pornography, adult-dating and others).
+If you experience ads/redirects of this type, eliminate all suspect applications and/or browser extensions/plug-ins.
+If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.